microsoft/ai-developer/Labs/ai-develeper-combine.md

     >**Note**: Please refer the screenshots to locate the code in proper position that helps you to avoid indentation error.

-1. In case you encounter any indentation error, use the code from the following URL:
+7. In case you encounter any indentation error, use the code from the following URL and save the file:

       ```
       https://raw.githubusercontent.com/CloudLabsAI-Azure/ai-developer/refs/heads/prod/CodeBase/python/lab-04.py
       ```

-1. Save the file.
-1. Right-click on `Python>src` **(1)** in the left pane and select **Open in Integrated Terminal (2)**.
+8. Right-click on `Python>src` **(1)** in the left pane and select **Open in Integrated Terminal (2)**.

      ![](./media/image_035.png)

-1. Use the following command to run the app:
+9. Use the following command to run the app:

       ```
        streamlit run app.py
       ```
-1. If the app does not open automatically in the browser, you can access it using the following **URL**:
+10. If the app does not open automatically in the browser, you can access it using the following **URL**:

       ```
        http://localhost:8501
       ```
-1. Submit the following prompt and see how the AI responds:
+11. Submit the following prompt and see how the AI responds:

       ```
        What are my work items?
       ```
-1. You will receive a response similar to the one shown below:
+12. You will receive a response similar to the one shown below:

       ![](./media/sk33.png)